axibase/atsd/rule-engine/overrides.md

 ## Override Table

-Override tables can be created on the 'Overrides' tab in the rule editor.
+Override tables can be created on the **Overrides** tab in the rule editor.

 The table must have at least one rule where each row represents a single rule consisting of filter and threshold columns.

 The rules are processed from **top to bottom**.
 If the rule filter matches the given window, the processing stops (subsequent rows are ignored) and the rule thresholds are checked.
 An alert is triggered if the threshold condition for either `ERROR` or `WARNING` level is satisfied.

-In case no matching rules are found for the given window, the default condition, as specified on the 'Overview' tab, is evaluated.
+In case no matching rules are found for the given window, the default condition, as specified on the **Overview** tab, is evaluated.

-> Note that the 'Depends On' condition, when enabled on the 'Overview' tab, is checked for both the override rule and the default condition.
+> Note that the 'Depends On' condition, when enabled on the **Overview** tab, is checked for both the override rule and the default condition.

 ![](./images/override-columns.png)